 The Fork in the Road

-When I started my YouTube channel just over two years ago, I never expected to find the high level of formulaic indoctrination that art instructors like Bob Ross would leave behind.
+When I started my YouTube channel, I never expected to find the high level of formulaic indoctrination that art instructors like Bob Ross would leave behind.
 Artists like Terry Madden did the same for watercolorists, in my opinion, reinforcing the idea that all levels of art development can be had through clever, but simple tricks, hacks and formulas.
 BUNK!
 It just isn’t the case!
 The artist who may have mastered all of Mr. Ross’ techniques, for example, soon discovers the fork in the road with one path moving forward and the other looping back on itself like a cul de sac.